 scott-brocato-300x300.jpg

-Scott Brocato Vice President
+Scott Brocato

 Scott is a local actor and radio personality who has acted in several local productions at ASTC, No Strings Theatre Company, Las Cruces Community Theatre, and the El Paso Playhouse; in addition to plays in Atlanta and his hometown of St. Louis.
 He can also be heard weekdays on Classic Rock 98.7 and KOOL Oldies 104.5.